 Okay, so there is some method to the madness.
 But the global monetary system mostly seems like madness that is far from leading to any certain outcomes, which, of course, is what makes trading a potentially profitable occupation - as long as you know what to look for.
+The big picture is that central banks are part think tank, part political and public relations offices, and above all, lenders of last resort.

 If you know how the system works and how to use it, you can turn it to your advantage.
-In this chapter, I tell you how the Federal Reserve System in the U.S. (the Fed - the central bank of the United States) and other central banks around the world have branch offices throughout their respective countries, where economists directly monitor economic activity by going out into the community and talking to businesses, by designing and refining models, and by compiling reports based on all the data collected.
+In this chapter, I tell you how the Federal Reserve System in the United States (also referred to as the Fed - the central bank of the United States) and other central banks around the world have branch offices throughout their respective countries, where economists directly monitor economic activity.
+They do this by going out into the community and talking to businesses, by designing and refining models, and by compiling reports based on all the data collected.